Getting Started

 | VIEWER | Read-only access to all resources. |

-Resource Roles
+Resource Roles and Exceptions

 When an agent or channel is shared, each participant is assigned a resource-level role.
 Roles are hierarchical — higher roles inherit all permissions of lower roles.